works

 Regardless of format, each item shares a consistent detail structure — combining visual content, AI-generated metadata, and contextual notes for reuse across projects.

-Outcomes (From Usability Testing)
+Impact Validated (From Usability Testing)

 Scores reflect post-task ratings after completing core workflows.